bowed-in/bowed-in.github.io/index.md

 <!--##EDIT-->

-The landing page (as of 4/27/21) is presented to users when they visit the top-level URL to the site.
-Further SemanticUI React components are expected to be implmented by M3.
+The landing page is presented to users when they visit the top-level URL to the site.

 ![](images/landing1.png)
 ![](images/landing2.png)